-The application for Fall 2016 admission will be open from September to early December 2015.
+The application for Fall 2016 admission is now open and will close on December 1, 2015.

 Preparing to Apply

 Before starting the application process please read the information about the graduate program requirements and read our Frequently Asked Questions.
 All questions regarding graduate admissions should be directed to Jennifer Radley.